 Diana Conner is Counsel in the Firm’s Litigation department.
 Her practice focuses on complex commercial litigation and white collar defense.
-She represents clients before both trial and appellate courts on a variety of matters, including civil forfeiture actions, suits against banks that sponsored residential mortgage-backed securities, disputes involving major media companies, and other commercial litigation matters.
+She represents clients before both trial and appellate courts on a variety of matters, including suits against banks that sponsored residential mortgage-backed securities, civil forfeiture actions, disputes involving major media and manufacturing companies, and other commercial litigation matters.
 From 2013 to 2014, Ms. Conner served as a law clerk to the Hon.
 Colleen McMahon of the United States District Court for the Southern District of New York.

 Represents financial guaranty insurers in suits against banks that sponsored and originated residential mortgage-backed securities, including on appeal to the New York Appellate Division and the New York Court of Appeals.

 Advises investors in connection with potential claims arising from structured finance transactions, including analysis of rights and remedies under transaction documents and assessment of claims seeking repurchase of collateral.

 Defended law firm against claims of legal malpractice and breach of fiduciary duty.

 Represented Islamic society asserting violations of its rights under the Religious Land Use and Institutionalized Persons Act and obtained landmark ruling under that statute.

 Represented client in administrative proceeding to seal records concerning unfounded allegations of child neglect.

 - U.S. Court of Appeals, Second Circuit